-(i) In Elite races, only the USA Cycling Elite champion, Professional champion, and U23 champion may wear the jersey in the appropriate specialty.

-- (ii) In stage races, the jersey may only be worn by the current National Champion in the same specialty as the stage; e.g., Criterium Champion in a criterium stage. - (iii) Members of registered clubs/teams may place advertising on the jersey.
-Riders or teams that create their own National Champions jerseys must have the design approved by USA Cycling and must follow the approved format recognized internationally.
-All National Champion's jerseys must comply with UCI rules for advertising as follows: - (a) Front and back of the jersey in a rectangle 10 cm high - (b) On the shoulders or sleeves in a single line a maximum of 5 cm high - (c) On the sides of the jersey in a band 9 cm wide. - (iv) Only former National Champions are permitted to wear the Stars and Stripes pattern on the trim of their jerseys.
-The Stars and Stripes pattern may be worn in all disciplines, not just the discipline in which it was won. - (v) A National Champion in one discipline (mountain bike, collegiate etc.) may not wear the jersey in events of another discipline, except as noted above. (vi) National Champion jerseys may not be worn in the subsequent National Championship. - (g) National Team Jerseys.
+- (i) In Elite races, only the USA Cycling Elite champion, Amateur, and U23 champion may wear the jersey in the appropriate discipline and specialty. - (ii) In stage races, the jersey may only be worn by the current National Champion in the same specialty as the stage; e.g., Criterium Champion in a criterium stage.
+For MTB stage races, Marathon National Champion wears their jersey regardless of stage type. - (iii) Members of registered clubs/teams may place advertising on the jersey.
+Riders or teams that create their own National Champions jerseys must follow the approval procedure outlined by USA Cycling and must follow the approved format recognized internationally.
+All National Champion's jerseys must comply with UCI rules for advertising as published on the UCI web site. - (iv) Only former National Champions are permitted to wear the Stars and Stripes pattern on the trim of their jerseys.
+The Stars and Stripes pattern may be worn in all disciplines, not just the discipline in which it was won. - (v) A National Champion in one discipline (mountain bike, collegiate etc.) may not wear the jersey in events of another discipline, except as noted above. - (vi) The defending National Champion may not wear their National Championship jerseys in the subsequent National Championship. - (g) National Team Jerseys.
 Members of National teams must wear the uniform designated by USA Cycling.
-This uniform may be worn only while actually representing the USA. - (h) In stage races, omniums, and race series, the race leader or those heading other categories must wear a special jersey if it is provided by the Race Director, but only for the duration of the race and as long as the leadership lasts.
+This uniform may be worn only while actually representing the USA. - (h) In stage races, omniums, and race series, the race leader or those leading other categories must wear a special jersey if it is provided by the Race Director, but only for the duration of the race and as long as the leadership lasts.
 The jersey may bear only the name of the race, the special classification, and the Race Director's sponsors on the upper two thirds of the front and back panel of the jersey.
-The lower third of the front and back panel shall be in a plain background available for the rider's club or UCI team.
+The lower third of the front and back panel shall be in a plain background available for the rider's club or UCI team. - (i) No rider shall wear a World Championship jersey or colors (blue-red-black-yellow-green stripes in any order) in a race unless entitled to do so under international rules.
+Only former world champions are permitted to wear the world championship colors on the trim of their jerseys.

-- (i) No rider shall wear a World Championship jersey or colors (blue-red-black-yellow-green stripes in any order) in a race unless entitled to do so under international rules.
-Only former world champions are permitted to wear the world championship colors on the trim of their jerseys. - (j) Jersey priority.
-For all disciplines, unless otherwise stated in the regulations, should various provisions requiring the wearing of different jerseys apply to the same rider, the order of priority shall be as follows: - (i) The leader's jerseys of the stage race - (ii) The series leader's jersey - (iii) The world champion's jersey - (iv) The continental champion's jersey (not mandatory) - (v) The national champion's jersey - 1J6.
-Radios.
+(j) Jersey priority.
+For all disciplines, unless otherwise stated in the regulations, should various provisions requiring the wearing of different jerseys apply to the same rider, the order of priority shall be as follows:

+- (i) The leader's jerseys of the stage race

+- (ii) The world champion's jersey

+- (iii) The leader's jersey of the cup, series or UCI/USA Cycling classification (iiii) The continental champion's jersey (as mandated by the Continental

+- Federation)

+- (iv) The national champion's jersey

+- (iiv) The national team jersey

+- 1J6.
 The use of radios is limited to events in the road discipline for races that are composed exclusively of riders that are Category 2 and higher, and in time trial events on the road for all categories.
 The use of radios is prohibited for junior and collegiate races.
-The use of radios is subject to the following restrictions: - the power of the transceiver may not exceed 5 watts; - the range of the system shall be limited to the space occupied by the race; - its use is limited to exchanges between riders and the sports director and between riders of a same team. - rider may wear only one earpiece
+The use of radios is subject to the following restrictions:

+- the power of the transceiver may not exceed 5 watts;

+- the range of the system shall be limited to the space occupied by the race;

+- its use is limited to exchanges between riders and the sports director and between riders of a same team.

+- rider may wear only one earpiece